KovalevEvgeny/sdsj_automl_contest2018/README.md

 - Catboost => No need to encode categorical string features
 - flexible timing for training
-- is dataset is too big, use more strict timing for training
+- if dataset is too big, use more strict timing for training